fanhuan/en/_posts/2026-05-15-Plink-Founders.md

 tags: [GWAS]
 ---

 Recently I starting doing family-based GWAS using [SNIPAR](https://github.com/AlexTISYoung/snipar).
 This means I need to know the relationship between the samples in my analysis.
-Previously I only have info on two families which takes the majority of the data that I am working on, and I just treated the rest as un-related.
+Previously I only have info on two families which makes the majority of the data that I am working on, and I just treated the rest as un-related.
 But I know that is not true.
 In order to increase the sample size, I used [KING](https://www.kingrelatedness.com/), a kinship inference tool to predict the possible relationships based on SNP data.
 Then I check with the breeders to see whether they agree with those relationships.
-So now in my dataset, a lot of individuals have derived hypothetical PID or MID (parental or maternal ID), just to suggest full or half sibling relationships.
+So now in my dataset, a lot of individuals have derived hypothetical PID or MID (parental or maternal ID), just to suggest their full or half sibling relationships.

 Then I just went ahead to do my usually data preparation using [PLINK](https://www.cog-genomics.org/plink/) until I realized some problem, and it centers around this concept called __founder__.

 ## 1. What is a "founder" in PLINK?

-- Anyone with `0 0` in columns 3–4 of the `.fam` file (no parents listed)
-- **Not** a biological concept — purely a pedigree bookkeeping artifact
-- Population datasets with no pedigree: everyone is a founder (fine)
-- Breeding/family datasets with pedigrees filled in: only the top generation are founders (can be very few)
+It is basically anyone with `0 0` in the PID (column 3) and MID (columns 4) of the `.fam` file.
+Meaning, we do not have information on who their parents are.
+Thus they are founders themselves.
+Since they might not be the actual founders from their population, therefore it is **Not** a biological concept but purely a pedigree bookkeeping artifact.
+If there is no pedigree info in the whole dataset, then everyone becomes a founder.
+In our family data where we have grandparents, F1 and F2, only the grandparents are founders.

-## 2. Why PLINK cares: the statistical rationale
+## 2. Why founder matters

-This is all because by default, PLINK calculates allele frequencies based on __founders only__.
-Related individuals share alleles IBD — counting them equally inflates the effective sample size and biases allele frequency estimates.
+By default, `PLINK` calculates allele frequencies based on __founders only__.
+Meaning, if we do a `--maf 0.05` filtering, say for variant chr1_10000_A_T, in the founders it is all A, but maybe there are a lot of copies of T in non_founders, this variant will still be considered not meeting the maf cutoff and filtered out.
+This makes sense when we do have the parents or grandparents in the dataset, since mendelianly they should have all the alleles of their offsprings.
+But in my dataset, due to the include of hypothetical PID and MID, it would be a huge lose if only "founders" are considered.
 Using only founders approximates sampling independent chromosomes from the base population.

-We talked about [base population](https://fanhuan.github.io/en/2025/02/19/Base-Population/) before.
+Beyond presence and absense of alleles, this is also related to how allele frequencies in this population should be calculated.
+Allele frequency estimation assumes you've drawn N independent chromosomes from the population.
+Since related individuals share alleles IBD, they are not independent observations.
+If you genotype a parent and then genotype their three children, you're partly re-counting the parent's alleles three more times — the children's genotypes are predictable from the parent's.
+The "effective sample size" is the count of independent draws, which is far smaller than the raw count.
+Using raw count makes you think your estimate is more precise than it is, and it lets a few large families dominate.
+This concept is realted to [base population](https://fanhuan.github.io/en/2025/02/19/Base-Population/) that we talked about before.
+So founders makes the base population.

 At that point, I thought it only affects certain plink functions such as `--maf` or `--hwe`.
 Not until today did I realized that by default, any feature of PLINK is based on the base population or the founders.
 OK so the first conclusion of today is, in PLINK, __founders are the base population__.

 ## 3. Analyses silently affected by founder status